Skip to content

 The last three are part of pytorch/pytorch_geometric's Dataset API, so check out the respective documentation to learn more about them.

 Each dataset must first know where the raw data is stored.
-This takes the form of one or more Zarr or HDF5 files, which are passed in as a list.
+A set of .zarr files can be passed as a list.

 Next, it needs to know where to store the processed data.
 This is given by a single pathlib.Path or string object.
 A processed directory will be created there and the result of pretransform for each sample will be stored there.
-While both QGDatasetInMemory and QGDataset store the processed data on disk, the former will load all the processed data into memory at once, while the latter will lazily load data when needed.
+Let's inspect the signature of the constructor:

 class QGDataset(QGDatasetBase, Dataset):